DaniKurosaki/heroes-service/README.md

 # Heroes Service

-Application that provides a small REST API to get heroes' information from a MongoDB database.
+Application that provides a small REST API to get heroes' information from a MongoDB database and a frontend to interact with it.

 ## Getting Started